piaoger/ModelViewer/readme.md

 ## Changes

-### Module Support
+### Modular JavaScript Support

+Split Thingiview into multiple modules.
-require.js and amdefine is used for modular JavaScript.

-Browser and Node.js sever can share some common modules with the help of amdfine.
+require.js and amdefine is used for modular JavaScript, so that we can share some common modules between Browser and Node.js.

 ### Web Worker

+loadmodelworker is a WebWorker which is used for load mesh models.

-WebWorker is modified to be compatible with requireJS
+It is modified to be compatible with requireJS.

 ### Ui Changes

-Camera Widgets is introduced.
+Camera Widgets is add.
+It's borrowed from TinkerCAD.

-### Udpate three.js from version 32 to version 56
+### Udpate three.js library

+Three.js used by original Thingiview is still Version 32.
+I updated it Ver32 to Ver56 for there are a couple interfaces changed since Ver32.

+Details:

-THREE.Camera is now deprecated:
+  THREE.Camera used by origin Thingiview is is now deprecated:

       we should replace it with THREE.PerspectiveCamera;

       Use lookAt to set target;

   scene.addObject and scene.addLight were replaced with the simpler scene.add; Also removeObject, removeLight etc, are now just scene.remove.

   THREE.Vertex is deprecated and use THREE.Vector3 instead;

   THREE.UV is deprecated and use THREE.Vector2 instead;

   Gemetry.uvs is deprecated and use Geometry.faceVertexUvs instead.

+### Others

+Fixed some minor issues found in Thingiview.

 ## How to use

+You can start the STL Viewer offline or from Node.js Web Server.

 ### Offline Viewer

+You can view STL model Offline with browser supporting WebGL.

 Chrome: